kimlengthai/kimlengthai/README.md

 # 👋 Hi, I'm Kimleng
 I am a Software Engineering undergraduate at the University of Technology Sydney, specialising in Web Development.
-Currently, I am learning how to implement a login form using React.js and Firebase.
+Currently, I am learning how to implement a random password generator using HTML, CSS, and JavaScript.
 I am passionate about learning new skills and undertaking new projects, constantly seeking opportunities to enhance my expertise and contribute to impactful solutions.

 ## 💭 Current Learning Focus
 I am currently deepening my web development skills by learning React.js.